hamid866/Knowledge_Graph_Embeddinggs_pyKEEN/README.md

 Notes
 You can adjust the number of epochs, embedding dimensions, and model types in the script as needed.

-The project is suitable for anyone working on biomedical knowledge graphs, entity similarity, or downstream ML/NLP tasks using HP and GO ontologies.
+The project is suitable for anyone working on biomedical knowledge graphs, entity similarity, tasks using HP and GO ontologies.